w3f-webops/graypaper-website/.github/ISSUE_TEMPLATE/client-listing-request.md

 ---

 <!---
+Please make sure your team also registered interested with the Web3 Foundation directly, using the `JAM Prize Interest Form `: https://forms.gle/1Mgs7PX3yLM5x1d18

-You can also directly open a pull request adding/updating your client information yourself, thanks!
+At best you can directly open a pull request adding/updating your client information yourself, thanks!

 The file is located here:
 https://github.com/w3f-webops/graypaper-website/blob/main/src/data/clients.json